jaglima/a3data_challenge/README.md

 # Iris Pipeline

-This is a prototypical Machine Learning pipeline for the Iris dataset.
+This is a prototypical Machine Learning pipeline for Iris dataset classifier training.
 It uses MLFlow as a model registry to manage and track experiments and models.

 ## Table of Contents